hdShang/arxiv-daily/docs/cs-CL/2025-06-20/papers/250617410v1-leveraging-llms-to-assess-tutor-moves-in-real-life-dialogues-a-feasi.md

 ---
 layout: default
-title: Leveraging LLMs to Assess Tutor Moves in Real-Life Dialogues: A Feasibility Study
+title: "Leveraging LLMs to Assess Tutor Moves in Real-Life Dialogues: A Feasibility Study"
 ---

 # Leveraging LLMs to Assess Tutor Moves in Real-Life Dialogues: A Feasibility Study